rpep/tcl_kernel/README.md

 ![PyPi](https://img.shields.io/pypi/v/tcl_kernel)
 ![Python Version 3](https://img.shields.io/pypi/pyversions/tcl_kernel)

+Note: Due to long ago moving on to other things, this is no longer maintained.

 This uses the version of Tcl that is used within Python, through Tkinter, so you do not need to install anything else.

 Install via: